strapi/sdk-js/README.md

 ## Generate the SDK based on your content type schema

 sdk-js becomes most powerful when you generate the SDK based on your content type schema.
-This allows you access to strongly typed methods for creating, reading, updating, and deleting content.
+This allows you access to strongly typed methods for creating, reading, updating and deleting content.

 There are multiple ways to do this: